Accelerator: HPU Training

 Please refer to GAUDI Release Notes

-Support for Multiple tenants
+Support for Multiple Tenants

-Running a workload with partial Gaudi processors can be enabled with a simple environment variable setting HABANA_VISIBLE_MODULES.
+Running a workload with partial Gaudi processors can be enabled with a simple environment variable HABANA_VISIBLE_MODULES.
 In general, there are eight Gaudi processors on a node, so the module IDs would be in the range of 0 ~ 7.

 To run a 4-Gaudi workload, set this in environment before running the workload: